 ES 200X.
 HUMANITARIAN ENGINEERING: PAST AND PRESENT

 This ES200X course will focus on understanding the engineering and humanitarian challenges connected to designing a sanitation system in the developing world or in an under-resourced part of the developed world.
 Students will study social and stakeholder considerations as well as treatment and transport, which will inform the design of a prototype system using appropriate locally available resources.
 This is a project-based, hands-on research and solution-based course in which students will be divided into teams of 3 or 4 persons each.
 Each team will have weekly objectives/assignments that will be presented to the whole class via oral presentations.
 Discussion, criticism, suggestions, etc. will follow each team's in-class presentation.
 The purpose of these peer evaluations is to drive the development of the final physical model of the solution, and the building of the final poster for presentation.
-Some students in this class will have taken FY160X-C16-C01: Humanitarian Engineering: Past & Present, where they engaged in a role-playing experience that explored the complex historical question of sewage, sanitation and industrial waste in 19th century Worcester, Massachusetts.
-FY160X is not a prerequisite for ES200X.
+Prior registration in FY160X is required for ES200X.
 Recommended background: CH1010 Molecularity or General Chemistry and PH1110 General Physics - Mechanics.

 ES 1020.
 INTRODUCTION TO ENGINEERING